EpicGamesFixer/EpicGamesFixer/README.md

 1. On the Server:
    - Install Epic Games Launcher to the System Disk after installation end, recommend reboot the server
    - Launch Epic Games Fixer
     - Select Game Disk, if you have more than one Game Disk select what you want
-     	- Then press <<Install Fix>> wait installation
+    - Then press Install Fix wait installation
-    	- After installation end, press <<Finish & Close>>
+    - After installation end, press "Finish & Close"
     - Congratulations Epic Games Fixer installed!
 2. On the Client PC:
    - Make sure you have already installed Epic Games Launcher, if not install it, before installation Epic Games Fixer
    - On the Client PC
     - Enable Super Client Mode in CCBOOT for Client PC and load it
     - After Client PC enabled and loaded, download Epic Games Fixer from the link above
     - Launch Epic Games Fixer, and select same Game Disk, what you selected on the Server
-    	- Then press <<Install Fix>> wait installation
+    - Then press "Install Fix" wait installation
-    	- After installation end, press <<Finish & close>> then Shutdown Client PC.
+    - After installation end, press "Finish & close" then Shutdown Client PC.
     - Disable Super Mode and Save It
 > Now you can installing games and updates in Epic Games Launcher on the Server
 >  - All games and updates you installed will be automatically installed and updated
 >  - on the Client PC.